lllyasviel/Fooocus/docker.md

 #- ./models:/import/models   # Once you import files, you don't need to mount again.
 #- ./outputs:/import/outputs  # Once you import files, you don't need to mount again.
 ```
-After running `docker compose up --build`, your files will be copied into `/content/data/models` and `/content/data/outputs`
+After running `docker compose up`, your files will be copied into `/content/data/models` and `/content/data/outputs`
 Since `/content/data` is a persistent volume folder, your files will be persisted even when you re-run `docker compose up --build` without above volume settings.